JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_4.md

 Jesus taught: 'Emotionally people react individually.
 The only uniform thing about them is the Indwelling Spirit of God.
 Thus, only through and by appeal to this indwelling Spirit can mankind ever attain unity and brotherhood.'

 Anger is a material (animalistic) manifestation indicating failure of the spiritual nature to gain control.
-"Anger rests in the bosom of fools."
+“Anger rests in the bosom of fools.”

 Jesus said, 'Let your hearts be so dominated by love that your indwelling Spirit will have little trouble in delivering you from the tendency to give vent to those outbursts of animal anger which are so inconsistent with the status of a child of the Father.'